View on GitHub

 This quarter's Alloy.dev activity

 We ❤️ transparency.
-If you feel similar & run a team, you can make your own auto-generating version of this using GitClear’s Chart Glimpses.
-Since it’s just an auto-generating image, you can post it to a website, your Github readme file, an email, some admin report, etc.
+If you feel similar & run a team, you can make your own auto-generating version of this using GitClear’s Snap Changelogs.
+Since it’s just an auto-generating image, you can post it to a website, your Github readme file, an email, admin report, etc.

 Our products